The Ultimate Guide to MLM Products: Trends, Categories, and Insights

 The rise of online learning and self-improvement has opened up a thriving space for digital courses and books.
 Though it's still a niche category, educational MLM companies are appealing to consumers looking for convenient knowledge and personal growth.

-Global Sales Share: 3% of global direct sales.
+Global Sales Share 3% of global direct sales

-6) Clothing and Jewelry
+5) Clothing and Accessories

-Global Sales Share: 4% of global direct sales.
+Global Sales Share 4% of global direct sales

-7) Home Décor and Kitchenware
+6) Home Décor

 A lifestyle-driven MLM category tied to home improvement and creative living.
 Consumers are increasingly seeking products that not only enhance the aesthetic appeal of their homes but also offer practicality and sustainability.

-Global Sales Share: 2% of global direct sales.
+Global Sales Share 2% of global direct sales

-8) Pet Products
+7) Pet Products

 Pet ownership in the US is at record highs.
 This segment is gaining traction as more consumers prioritize the health, nutrition, and overall well-being of their pets.